Skip to content

 Describes one state of a VFSM.

-There is any number of <State> tags allowed inside a <VFSM> tag.
-One <State> tag contains following sub tags: <Description>, <Name>, <EntryAction>, <ExitAction>, <InputAction> and <Transition>.
-The <State> tag contains one mandatory attribute “always”, which can be “true” or “false”.
-The default value of this attribute is “false”.
-The <State> tag contains also one mandatory attribute “id” which gives a unique <State> tag identifier (number) within the VFSM.
+Any number of <State> tags is allowed inside a <VFSM> tag.
+One <State> tag contains the following sub-tags: <Description>, <Name>, <EntryAction>, <ExitAction>, <InputAction>, and <Transition>.
+The <State> tag contains one mandatory attribute, always, which can be true or false.
+The default value of this attribute is false.
+The <State> tag also contains one mandatory attribute, id, which gives a unique <State> tag identifier (number) within the VFSM.

 One state name from the set of all states of the current VFSM.